awgrover/arduino-2-xod/README.md

 - [ ] want to style comments to make sections
 - [ ] a library should have a readme? or are examples good enough?
 - [ ] slow startup: reading "libs"? needs spinner. can stuff be cached?
+- [ ] add prominent examples like the ard ide: especially blink, or "get board info" or something
+- [ ] can't get back to tutorial w/o restart?
+- [ ] the "console"(?) (the deploy text section at bottom) doesn't auto-position at bottom, often have to scroll to bottom manually
+- [ ] convert to bus should ask for name. using  the node-name as default?
+- [ ] the label for from-bus should validate the name, possible drop-down, or some way of getting it right (most recent)
+- [ ] renaming a to-bus should rename all from-bus that are currently the same
+- [ ] Instructions for manually installing arduino libs isn't quite right: ~/xod/__ardulib__/$arduinolibrary